The Moyal cohomology of the N=1 spinning particle: The Moyal cohomology of the spinning particle: general case

-The complete symbol of the Dirac operator $\hbar\D$ is $\hbar^{-1/2}\pi$.
-It is proved by Pflaum \citep[Proposition 2.4]{Pflaum} that the covariant complete Weyl symbol of the Laplacian $-\delta^{ab}\nabla^2_{ab}$ associated to a vector bundle $E$ with covariant derivative $\nabla$ is $\delta^{ab}p_ap_b$.
+The complete symbol of the Dirac operator $\hbar\D$ is $\hbar^{-1/2}q$.
+It is proved by Pflaum \citep[Proposition 2.4]{Pflaum} that the covariant complete Weyl symbol of the Laplacian $-\eta^{ab}\nabla^2_{ab}$ associated to a vector bundle $E$ with covariant derivative $\nabla$ is $\delta^{ab}p_ap_b$.
 Taking for $E$ a complex line bundle with curvature the two-form $B$, and applying the Lichernowicz formula, we see that the complete Weyl symbol of the operator $\hbar^2\D^2=\half[\hbar\D,\hbar\D]$ equals

 where $R$ is the scalar curvature of the Riemannian metric on $U$.
-(In fact, the formula for the complete symbol of $\(\pi,\pi\)$, and certainly the coefficient multiplying the scalar curvature, will not be not used further in our calculations.) \begin{lemma} $\pi\circ\Theta=-(-1)^d\Theta\circ\pi=\half[\pi,\Theta]$ \end{lemma} \begin{proof} In the even dimensional case, the Weyl quantization of $\Theta$ is proportional to $\pm1$ on $\CS_\pm$, the half-spinor Clifford modules, while in the odd dimensional case, it is a scalar multiple of the identity. \end{proof}
+(In fact, the formula for the complete symbol of $\<q,q\>$, and certainly the coefficient multiplying the scalar curvature, will not be used further in our calculations.)